Nachiket-01/React-ERPSystem/README.md

 - **Dashboard:** Provides an overview of key metrics or features and quick navigation links to other sections.
 - **Products Management:** Allows management of product listings including adding, editing, and deleting products.
 - **Orders Management:** Facilitates viewing orders with details like order ID, customer name, order date, and status.
 Optionally, allows viewing order details, updating order status, and deletion of orders.
-- **Orders Calendar View (Optional):** Displays orders on their expected delivery dates in a calendar view, with the ability to view all orders due for delivery on a specific day.
+- **Orders Calendar View:** Displays orders on their expected delivery dates in a calendar view, with the ability to view all orders due for delivery on a specific day.

 ## 🎯 Objectives